Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 2. Heat butter in a large skillet.
 Add onion and cook for 2-3 minutes.

 3. In the meantime, add mashed potatoes to a large bowl.
 Crumble tempeh into potatoes.
-Flavor as desired (I added a few squirts of Bragg Liquid Aminos, garlic powder, salt and pepper).
+Flavor as desired (I added a few shakes of Tamari, garlic powder, salt and pepper).
 Combine well.
 Form into patties and add to hot pan.

 4. Brown patties on each side over medium high heat, turning carefully.